Scott Weinger

 Scott Weinger (born October 5, 1975) is an American actor, screenwriter and television producer.
 He is the voice of the Disney character Aladdin in the 1992 animated film and various follow-ups, and played Steve Hale on the ABC sitcom Full House and its Netflix sequel Fuller House.
 For ABC, he wrote and produced for the television sitcoms Galavant and Black-ish and was a co-executive producer of The Muppets.
-He is a writer and co-executive producer on the Hulu show Paradise, for which he received a 2025 Emmy nomination.
+He is a writer and co-executive producer on the Hulu show Paradise, for which he received Emmy nominations in 2025 and 2026.

 Early life

+Weinger grew up in Hollywood, Florida before moving to Los Angeles when he got cast as a regular on Full House.
 Weinger graduated from Harvard University in 1998 magna cum laude with a degree in English and American Literature.
 He is Jewish.

 Career

 Weinger's first professional acting work was a national commercial for Ideal Toys.
 His first acting role was in Police Academy 5: Assignment Miami Beach.
 After guest-starring on ABC's Life Goes On, Weinger became a series regular on the situation comedy The Family Man on CBS.
 His next regular role in a series came as Steve Hale on the sitcom Full House from 1991 to 1995 after he had guest-starred on one episode during its fifth season as the similarly named Steve Peters.
 During the run of Full House, Weinger made his motion-picture debut as the voice of Aladdin in Disney's 1992 animated feature of the same name.